How to Sell a House by Owner in Arizona

 Saving on commissions is often top of mind for FSBO sellers, and selling your house for cash is another option where you can do that.
 A cash transaction can usually be turned over in as little as a week to two weeks, as it allows you to skip the mortgage process and the appraisal, which are typically the two most time-consuming steps.

 If this option interests you, consider requesting a cash offer through HomeLight’s Simple Sale platform.
-Sellers using Simple Sale receive an all-cash offer in about 24 hours and can close in as few as 10 days, with the flexibility of selecting a move-out date.
+Sellers using Simple Sale receive an all-cash offer in 24 hours and can close in as few as 10 days, with the flexibility of selecting a move-out date.

 That said, it’s important to know that investors typically pay under market value for the homes they purchase, and sometimes significantly so.
 Simple Sale shows you a side-by-side comparison of your cash offer amount against an estimation of what you could list for on the open market to help you make an informed decision.